agraef/raptor/README.md

 - SPP (song position pointer) and tempo sync through MIDI clock messages aren't supported right now.
 Use Jack transport instead if you need that kind functionality.

-- Jack transport sync is half-broken right now because in Raptor tempo and meter changes only take effect at measure boundaries.
-To make things worse, even if you adhere to this in your DAW, Raptor may still be off by a measure if it receives the tempo/meter information from Jack too late.
-This is a real bug for which no easy solution exists until Raptor's inner loop is redesigned so that it can pick up meter and tempo changes at arbitrary positions inside a measure.